yamphurai/Data_Mining_Project1/README.md

 Data Understanding (45 Points)
 - What data is available?
 Describe the type of data (scale, values, etc.) of the most important variables in the data.
 (9 Points)
+- erify data quality: Are there missing values?
+Duplicate Data?
+Outliers?
+Are those mistakes?
+How can these be fixed?
+(9 Points)
+- Give simple appropriate statistics (range, mode, mean, median, variance, etc.) for the most important variables in these files and describe what they mean or if you find something interesting.
+(9 points)
+- Visualize the most important attributes appropriately.
+Provide an interpretation for each graph.
+Explain for each attribute type why you chose the visualization.
+(9 points)
+- Explore relationships between attributes: Look at the attributes and then use cross-tabulation, correlation, group-wise averages, and box plots, etc. as appropriate.
+(9 points)